DuPage County Drunk Driving Defense Lawyers

 Penalties increase for repeat offenders.
 If convicted of a second offense, you face a mandatory minimum imprisonment of five days or 240 hours of community service.
 You may also have your driving privileges revokes for a minimum of five years.

 Penalties increase even more with third, fourth, fifth and sixth DUI convictions.
 These are all considered Aggravated DUI or Felony DUI.

 One of the worst calls a parent can get happens when a son or daughter has been drinking and driving.
 At the law offices of Michael T. Norris, Ltd. and John W. Callahan, Ltd., we understand what our clients are going through.
 Our goal is to help them move forward with their lives by avoiding some of the harsh consequences of underage drinking.

 You should know that Illinois has a zero-tolerance policy for underage drivers.
 Any driver under age 21 who has any trace of alcohol in his or her system or who refuses to submit to chemical testing faces strict penalties.

 Contact a Criminal Defense Lawyer Today

 If you are in legal trouble, talking to a lawyer as soon as possible is the best way to protect your rights.
 Contact Michael T. Norris, Ltd. and John W. Callahan, Ltd., today.
 Call us toll free at 1-877-335-6693 or contact us online for a free and confidential consultation.
 Our phones are answered 24 hours a day.
-Serving Naperville, Aurora, Wheaton, Oak Brook, St. Charles, West Chicago, Downers Grove, and all of DuPage County.
+Serving Naperville, Wheaton, Oak Brook, West Chicago, Addison, Wheaton, Downers Grove and all of DuPage County.